frconor-ebook/meditations/_posts/2025-02-10-our-lady-of-lourdes.md

 "Our hearts are restless, Lord, until they rest in you" (St. Augustine, *Confessions*).

-Christ allowed His heart to be fit by a lance on the cross, allowed His heart to be broken, so that He could be like the patron saint of all broken hearts.
+Christ allowed His heart to be fit by a lance on the Cross, allowed His heart to be broken, so that He could be like the patron saint of all broken hearts.

-Our Lady allowed her heart to be pierced by a spiritual sword, so that she could be there also.
+Our Lady allowed her heart to be pierced by a spiritual sword (*cf*.
+Luke 2:35), so that she could be there also.

-Fulton Sheen says "Only Christ and Our Lady can mend broken hearts, but you\'ve got to give them all the pieces."
+Fulton Sheen says, "Only Christ and Our Lady can mend broken hearts, but you\'ve got to give them all the pieces."

 There was an English Lord who was in Nairobi about ten years ago.
 He